 She hated this cub.
 With all her might she wanted to rip her throat out with her own teeth.
 Or she could simply leave her there to starve.
 That would be crueler anyway.

 But as she looked at the small, tiny, newborn cub, she began to pity her.
 She realized, again, that the mother wolf was protecting her den.
 She understood that.
 Finally, she found that she could not bring herself to kill the tiny creature.

 But what to do?
 Without a mother to feed and protect her, this cub would die very quickly.
 The solution was right there on Treetop’s chest: Her breasts were still full of milk.

 Impulsively, not realizing what she was doing, she put the cub on her breast.
 The cub nuzzled, latched on and began to feed hungrily.
 Holding the cub in her arms as she fed, she made her way back to the tribe.

-Treetop never knew it, but that one decision, the choice to nurture and feed that wolf cub, was the most important single thing that had ever happened on this world.
+Treetop never knew it, but that one decision, the choice to nurture and feed that wolf cub, is the most important single thing that has ever happened on this world.